Bathroom Design & Installation Maldon

 - Panels – Wall panels are easy to fit and 100-per cent waterproof, available in different materials, colours and designs

-- Paint – Walls can be coated with bathroom paint that’s moisture resistant and allows water to be wiped away you still need to cover his round the shower and bath with something waterproof such as tiles or paint
+- Paint – Walls can be coated with bathroom paint that’s moisture resistant and allows water to be wiped away.

-Once your bathroom floors and walls are in order next you need a bathroom suite which comprises of the bath basin and the toilet.
+Once your bathroom floors and walls are in order, you need a bathroom suite that comprises the bath basin and the toilet.

 Traditional suites have rounded edges and decorative features.
 Modern Suites are more square with sharper edges.
 The best suite for you will depend on the design of the bathroom you’ve chosen.